 Anybody else have that cheer at your high school?
-That might have been my second-to-least favorite cheer that our girls had, coming in only after “It’s hot, it’s hot, it’s hot in here…there must be a hawk in the atmosphere.”
+That might have been my second-to-least favorite cheer that our cheerleading squad had, coming in only after “It’s hot, it’s hot, it’s hot in here…there must be a hawk in the atmosphere.”
 Of course, I went to a very conservative Christian school and we couldn’t necessarily have Duke / Carolina-style cheers that included four letter words.
 And we also couldn’t make fun of the Pope.*

 From whence cometh this walk down memory lane?
 Here’s my diatribe for the day: I believe that churches and fast food joints should be more aggressive.
 Take, for example, Tuesday night.
 On Tuesday night, my 13 year old and I walked into an artery-clogging establishment to get our grub on.
 As you know if you’re a faithful reader of this blog, when I’m shaming a retail place I don’t name names because it’s not Christlike, plus I don’t want to be sued and end up living under I-85 eating Cheez Whiz out of a shoe.